Menu

 A Buy-to-Let Stress Test Calculator Differs from a Mortgage Stress Calculator

-Do not mistake a mortgage stress test calculator – UK specific – to work out interest-only payments on a buy-to-let mortgage
+Do not mistake a mortgage stress test calculator – UK specific – for working out interest-only payments on a buy-to-let mortgage

 The type of mortgage you’re applying for affects how you’re tested against your suitability for any mortgage.
 The most basic mistake with buy-to-let mortgages is using an online mortgage calculator, as they are based on income multiples and your ability to meet the affordability assessment criteria.
 That’s much different because it’s used for personal borrowing.